 The death of George Floyd is an image of brutality that appears on an American turn table which keeps going around and around for centuries.
 We have no reason in this country to be complacent but there are significant differences.
 My Covid diary is strange because it is not about today or yesterday, it’s about memories from the past that have floated to the surface during a time of contemplation.

 I felt the need to write a novel that could appeal to the children of marriages which, like mine and Atam’s cross boundaries.
 So I wrote it.
 Sculpting the Elephant is about an Oxford artist called Harry and an Indian historian called Ramma who have to confront boundaries of nationality, culture, religion, colour and class.
 I took a complimentary copy to Caroline Henney in Oxford’s Antiques on High.
 Another trader called Amanda Fore flipped through it and read the dedication to anyone with a partner from a different country, religion, colour.
 Amanda reacted emotionally and said, ‘Glenn, my late husband, was African/American.’
 And the stories poured out of her.
 A customer overheard and joined us.
 She said, ‘My husband is from Brazil and he has American Indian ancestors.’
 It was as if my novel had given permission and a safe space to talk about their experiences.
 In Amanda’s case they had experienced some prejudice from both black and white Brits, just as Ruth Williams who married Seretse Khama experienced prejudice both in Britain and in Botswana.
+Among racists in England, I believe Ruth was treated with even more hostility than her husband.
 Glenn and Amanda opted to live in the UK rather than the States because the reality was that here they may have experienced some prejudice but they were not in fear for their lives as they would have been if they had tried to live in the south of the USA.
 It was worth it – their marriage was long and happy.